 The role of a social media manager is easy to infer from the title, but which social networks they manage for the company depends on the industry.
 Above all, social media managers establish a posting schedule for the company’s written and visual content.
 This employee might also work with the content marketing specialist to develop a strategy for which content to post on which social network.

-(Note: Per the KPIs above, “impressions” refers to the number of times a business’s posts appear on the newsfeed of a user.)
+(Note: Per the KPIs above, “impressions” refers to the number of times a business’s posts appears on the newsfeed of a user.)

 Marketing Automation Coordinator